 After a full day in Split, you will need to be well-rested for your longest drive of the road trip, but don’t worry; the time is well worth it, and the ride is beautiful.

 Four hours north of Split is Croatia’s stunning capital in the northern part of the country, Zagreb.
 It is one of the best cities in the Balkans just to walk around and experience the culture vibrating off the walls.
 We love Zagreb for many reasons and believe it is worth at least two days of your itinerary.

 There are so many things to see as far as sites go; however, our favorite part of the city is probably its most popular.
 Gornji Grad – the upper town – with its cobblestoned streets and head-turning architecture is worth at least a few hours of walking around and grabbing photographs.

 Though we could argue your time isn’t wasted leisurely strolling its streets, it is fair to assume that some people would like to stay busy seeing the sites.
 No worry, there are plenty of things to do in Zagreb too.

 One of the more entertaining things you can do in Zagreb is spend an hour or two in the Museum of Broken Relationships.
+People worldwide have submitted their sob stories about lost loves, and is there anything more amusing than complicated love stories (ask Nicholas Sparks)?
 And yes, it is precisely what it sounds like.
-People around the world have submitted their sob stories about lost loves, and is there really anything more amusing than complicated love stories (just ask Nicholas Sparks)?
-The museum is so well done and has become a top tourist attraction of Zagreb based off pure intrigue.
+The museum is so well done and has become Zagreb’s top tourist attraction based on pure intrigue.

-There is also a booming street art scene in the city, which has turned the dull walls into a collection of youth culture and talents, which makes the city the most beautiful it perhaps has ever been.
+There is also a booming street art scene in the city, which has turned the dull walls into a collection of youth culture and talents, making the city the most beautiful it has ever been.